cbachen1997/cbachen1997.github.io/index.md

 I am currently pursuing the Ph.D degree with the School of Remote Sensing an Information Engineering, Wuhan University.

-Please feel free to c   ontact me if you have any interesting idea!
+Please feel free to contact me if you have any interesting idea!

 - **Sep 2016 - June 2020:** Wuhan University (B.E.)
 - **Sep 2020 - June 2022:** China Agricutural University (M.S.)